-Reinforcement and pre-teaching in small groups.

-• Specific programmes for literacy (such as Active Literacy, SAIL).

-Specific interventions for reading (such as Reading

-2 x 20, Better Reading).
+- Reinforcement and pre-teaching in small groups. - Specific programmes for literacy (such as Active Literacy, SAIL). - Specific interventions for reading (such as Reading 2 x 20, Better Reading). - Specific programmes for numeracy (such as Plus One, Power of 2, Closing the Gap or Firm Foundations: Numicon).

-Assessment tools (such as Cognition and Learning Team Baseline, Aston Index, BPVS, NEALE Analysis, Sandwell Maths assessment and Marie Clay Analysis of Pre Reading Abilities.)
+Assessment tools (such as Cognition and Learning Team Baseline, BPVS, NEALE Analysis, Sandwell Maths assessment and Marie Clay Analysis of Pre Reading Abilities.)